 Marshall Erwin is currently a senior staff analyst at Mozilla, where he focuses on data security, privacy, and surveillance.
 He is an expert in intelligence policy and a co-founder of OvertAction.org, a web platform for current and former intelligence professionals to provide analysis and debate on pressing national security challenges.
 Read more about Marshall Erwin

-Riana Pfefferkorn is the Associate Director of Surveillance and Cybersecurity at the Stanford Center for Internet and Society.
-Her work focuses on investigating and analyzing the U.S. government's policy and practices for forcing decryption and/or influencing crypto-related design of online platforms and services, devices, and products, both via technical means and through the courts and legislatures.
-Riana also researches the benefits and detriments of strong encryption on free expression, political engagement, economic development, and other public interests.
+Riana Pfefferkorn is a Research Scholar at the Stanford Internet Observatory.
+Her work focuses on investigating and analyzing the U.S. and other governments' policies and practices for forcing decryption and/or influencing crypto-related design of online platforms and services, devices, and products, both via technical means and through the courts and legislatures.
 Read more about Riana Pfefferkorn